devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

     return res;
   }

+  ///I changed this function for the Snippets in the Guide
   ///Fetches Data from API and coverts it to Wisdoms Future<List<Wisdom>> _loadData() async {
     http.Response response = await http.get(_adviceURI);